confluentinc/ksql/docs-md/tutorials/etl.md

 ### Configure MongoDB for Debezium

-Now that Postgres is setup, let's configure MongoDB.
+Now that Postgres is setup, you can configure MongoDB.
 Start by logging into the container:

 ```
 docker exec -it mongo /bin/bash